 According to Zafarullah et al. (2001), irregular procedures, transparency of a case, and no accountability on the part of government officials makes the case processing slow and this all links back to corruption.
 How?
 Because judges and public prosecutors have taken bribes from the accused and fabricated the evidence, which makes irregular procedures and damages the transparency of a case.
 In Bangladesh judges, police and public prosecutors hold the ultimate power based on their position, therefore, they don’t have any accountability towards anyone except high political officials.
-My interviewee Animesh Chandra Sarkar (Assistant legal manager at Acid Survivor foundation) mentioned in his interview that they took several cases of acid victims to the public prosecutors to run the cases in court, however, he mentioned and I quote “In Bangladesh the ruling government appoints the public prosecutor and they basically act like political goons.
+My interviewee Mr A (Assistant legal manager at Acid Survivor foundation) mentioned in his interview that they took several cases of acid victims to the public prosecutors to run the cases in court, however, he mentioned and I quote “In Bangladesh the ruling government appoints the public prosecutor and they basically act like political goons.
 As the governing party appoints them they think they are the kings and don’t care about anybody else.
 Unlike foreign countries Bangladesh doesn’t have any independent mechanism to appoint a PP, therefore an insufficient person can become PP by using his political connections.
 The majority of public prosecutors want to earn quick extra money and how they will do it?
 Corruption”.
 Therefore, it could be argued the poor and vulnerable suffer the most, as they do not have the means to run a case.
 Thus, public prosecutors take money from the accused party and lose a case in the courthouse intentionally.
 However, as mentioned in the earlier chapter even if the victim’s family has money, they try to bury the case because of social reputation and stigmatisation.

-Corruption and threat in the courthouse could be linked back to Luke’s theory (1974, 2005) of the one-dimensional view which describes power as “power over decision”; for example, everyone has the right to lead a life where they can make their own choices and therefore achieve their desired outcomes.
+Corruption and threat in the courthouse could be linked back to Luke’s theory (1974, 2005) of the one-dimensional view, which describes power as “power over decision”; for example, everyone has the right to lead a life where they can make their own choices and therefore achieve their desired outcomes.
 However, if any situation prevents people from taking a decision about their own life, that indicates they are subject to an unequal power relationship.
 Here it is evident that the victim or the NGO worker cannot achieve their desired outcome because of the unequal power structure in society.
 The higher authorities hold the ultimate power; therefore, they can manipulate a case in their favour.